top of page

 Site 3

-Design procedures implement on Site 3; Ear region.
+Design procedures implemented on Site 3; Ear region.

 Floor plans of Site 3; Ear region.